Fredericksburg Divorce Attorney

 The laws governing these issues are complex, and no one should attempt to litigate or negotiate them alone.

-What are the Grounds for Divorce in VA?
+Grounds for Divorce in Virginia

-To be granted a divorce in Virginia, one must first prove “grounds of divorce” that justify the need for the split.
+To be granted a divorce in Virginia, one must first prove “grounds for divorce” that justify the need for the split.
 These can include one or more of various “fault” grounds, such as adultery, cruelty, desertion, or reasonable apprehension of bodily harm.

 Fault vs No-Fault Divorce in Virginia